2000s in Angola

 The 2000s in Angola saw the end of a 27-year-long civil war (1975–2002) and economic growth as foreign nations began to invest in Angola's untapped petroleum reserves.
 The government continues to resettle internally displaced persons as its economy recovers and expands.

 2000

 Illicit arms trading characterized much of the last years of the Angolan war.
-Each side tried to gain the upper hand by buying arms abroad in Eastern Europe and Russia.
-A Russian freighter delivered 500 tons of Ukrainian 7.62mm ammunition to Simportex, a division of the Angolan government, with the help of a shipping agent in London on 21 September 2000.
-The ship's captain declared his cargo "fragile" to minimize inspection.
-The next day, the MPLA began attacking UNITA, winning victories in several battles from 22 September-25.
-The government gained control over military bases and diamond mines in Lunda Norte and Lunda Sul, hurting Savimbi's ability to pay his troops.
+Each side tried to gain the upper hand by buying arms in Eastern Europe and Russia.
+With the help of a shipping agent in London, a Russian freighter delivered 500 tons of Ukrainian 7.62mm ammunition to Simportex (a state-owned company responsible for defence-related imports and exports) on 21 September 2000.
+The ship's captain had declared his cargo "fragile" to minimize inspection.
+The next day, the MPLA began attacking UNITA, winning victories in several battles during between then and 25 September.
+The government gained control over military bases and diamond mines in Lunda Norte Province and Lunda Sul Province, hurting UNITA’s ability to pay its troops.